Memor-X/code-challenges/powershell/advent-of-code/2023/03-Puzzle2/README.md

 | **Total** | 0 | <span style="color:green">100%</span> |

 ## --- Approach ---

 1. Load data into array
 2. loop though each line
     1. loop through each character
         1. check if the current character is a *
         2. if character is *, check surrounding characters for digits
         3. if digit is found, find the adjacent numbers and store the completed number in array
-        4. after checking surroudning characters, if found exactly 2 numbers, multiply and add resutling Gear Ratio to array
+        4. after checking surrounding characters, if found exactly 2 numbers, multiply and add resulting Gear Ratio to array
 3. loop though array of Gear Ratios, summing together

 ## Check.xlsx